0xBADCA7/DC416-CTF-Scoreboard/README.md

 #### scryptauth

-The scoreboard uses scryptauth to handle authentication to the scoreboard admin page.
+The scoreboard uses scryptauth to handle credential hashing used for access to the scoreboard admin page.
 You will likely be able to install it via your operating system's package manager.

 #### The Go Toolset